What are ARCC’s COVID-19 Protocols?

 What are our resources on the ground?

-Everywhere ARCC operates we have a local partner, on the ground, in that country.
+For all ARCC international destinations we have a local partner, on the ground, in that country.
 Our partners are invaluable resources for us.
 They provide local knowledge, current information, logistics assistance, and access to resources normally not available to outsiders.
 They are well connected in their communities and act as an important safety net if an emergency occurs.

 Can ARCC change an itinerary once a program has started?

 Yes.
-We can easily make changes to an itinerary.
+We can easily make changes to any itinerary.
+Frankly, changes in itineraries as we adjust to regional requirements are to be expected in this environment.
 We plan for this and embed flexibility into our programming.
 ARCC has been dealing with “unusual” situations for almost 40 years.
-We have dealt with earthquakes, volcanoes, coups, border’s closing, civil unrest, and many other unpredictable events.
+We have dealt with earthquakes, volcanoes, coups, border closures, civil unrest, and many other unpredictable events.
 Our infrastructure allows us to quickly make changes to an itinerary and we have the global resources to effortlessly make these adjustments.
-As an example, just several days before the beginning of the most recent gap semester in Asia, we seamlessly swapped out our four week China section for a four week section in Nepal.

 I’m still uncomfortable.
 What should I do?